tcdl/msb/README.md

 ## Contributor

 A contributor can send acks and contributions via the bus.
+Contributors can be created from messages received by listening on a topic/namespace.

 ## Collector